SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/00-Problem-01.md

 [slide hideTitle]
-# JS Applications Exam Preparation: Shoe Shelf SPA
+# Exam Preparation: Shoe Shelf SPA

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-applications/Js-Applications-Exam-prep.zip) **for this task.**